Kia Forte: North America

+United States

-The Kia Forte is available in four trim levels: base FE and LXS, mid-level S, and top-level EX, and went on sale in the fall of 2018 as a 2019 model year vehicle.
-The new redesigned Kia Forte5 hatchback was not available in the U.S since it was already discontinued in 2018 due to low sales, and is currently only offered in sedan form.
-However, the second-generation Forte5 stayed in Canada until 2020 when they introduced the new redesigned Forte5 hatchback for the Canadian market as an option, and is available in four trim levels: Base EX, GT MT, GT and top-level GT-Limited.
+The Kia Forte is available in four trim levels: base FE and LXS, mid-level S, and top-level EX.
+It went on sale in the late 2018 as a 2019 model year vehicle offered only in sedan form.
+The new redesigned Kia Forte5 hatchback was not available in the U.S. since it was already discontinued in 2018 due to low sales.